 Why did I not receive the yield prediction report?

-*This report was generated only for famers from Illinois, Iowa, Indiana, North Dakota, South Dakota, Minnesota and Nebraska who submitted corn 2018 precision planting data.
+*This report was generated only for famers from Illinois, Iowa, Indiana, North Dakota, South Dakota, Minnesota and Nebraska who submitted corn or soybean 2019 precision planting data.
 If you fulfill the above conditions and still have not received the report, please get in touch with us at email@example.com.

 Why are the yield estimates changing with time?